danah2139/danah2139/README.md

   :woman_student: I'm a Recent Computer Sciense graduate from JCT LEV ACADEMIC CENTER

-  👩‍💻 : In my spare time I enjoy learning about new discoveries and new technologies.
+  👩‍💻 : I LOVE TO LEARN ABOUT NEW TECHNELOGIES.

+If you like my Repos, Please click the ⭐

 ## Languages and Technologies